Only show these results:

 )

-You can choose to change the base API URL depending on your location:
+You can choose to change the base API URL depending on your location, as in the table below.

 United States (Oregon) https://api.nylas.com https://api.schedule.nylas.com